Your AI chatbot quoted a refund policy that does not exist. Now you have to honor it.

 The brand reputation attack

-DPD's chatbot called itself "the worst delivery company in the world" after a system update.
-Tone validation policies that flag negative sentiment and block self-deprecating responses would have prevented this from reaching customers.
+A support chatbot can drift into brand-damaging language after a system update.
+Tone validation policies that flag negative sentiment and block self-deprecating responses catch this before it reaches customers.
 Response validation operates independently of the model's reasoning.

 The legal escalation

 A customer mentions "attorney" or "lawsuit" in a chat.
-Veto automatically blocks the AI response and escalates to a human agent.
-No AI-generated response reaches the customer for legally sensitive interactions.
-The escalation is logged for compliance.
+Veto routes the AI response and escalates to a human agent.
+No AI-generated response reaches the customer for legally reviewed interactions.
+The escalation is recorded for evidence review.

 With vs without guardrails